crazykid080/gag-bot-public/Privacy Policy.md

 We only collect:
 - **Your Discord user ID**
 - **Command usage and arguments** when an error occurs
+- **Anonymous command usage statistics** (e.g., which commands are used and how often, without identifying who used them)

 This data is necessary to identify users, enable app functionality, and assist with addressing errors.
 No other personal data is stored.